alema-r/Alessandro-Marcolini-Oniro/docs/ci/hidden-jobs/bitbake-workspace.rst

 CI_ONIRO_BUILD_FLAVOUR
 ----------------------

-The name of the *flavour* of All Scenarios OS, which effectively picks the kernel type.
+The name of the *flavour* of Oniro OS, which effectively picks the kernel type.
 This is used to select the initial BitBake configuration template.
 Templates are stored in the **oniro** repository.